-Louis A. Koszi--Mr. Koszi joined the Company in 1995 as Vice President--Device Manufacturing.
+Louis A. Koszi - Mr. Koszi joined the Company in 1995 as Vice President for the Company's Device Manufacturing.
 Prior to 1995, Mr. Koszi was a member of AT&T Bell Laboratories for 25 years.
 Mr. Koszi has experience in all phases of semiconductor device design and manufacturing processes and associated quality programs.
 Mr. Koszi holds 17 U.S. patents, five foreign patents, and is a co-author of 35 publications.
 He was named a Distinguished Member of Technical Staff in 1989.
 In 1992, he was presented with the Excellence in Engineering from the Optical Society of America.

-Laurence P. Wagner--Mr. Wagner joined the Company in March 1996 as Vice President--Wafer Manufacturing, and has more than twelve years experience in operations, engineering and research in the electronic and semiconductor materials industries.
-Before joining EMCORE, he spent seven years at Shipley Company, L.L.C., a subsidiary of Rohm & Haas, where he served successively as Corporate Projects Manager, Product Engineer, Engineering Manager, Manufacturing Manager, and, from 1994 to 1996, Operating Unit Manager.
+Laurence P. Wagner - Mr. Wagner joined the Company in March 1996 as Vice President - Wafer Manufacturing, and has more than twelve years experience in operations, engineering and research in the electronic and semiconductor materials industries.
+Before joining EMCORE, he spent seven years at Rohm & Haas, a subsidiary of Shipley Company, L.L.C., where he served successively as Corporate Projects Manager, Product Engineer, Engineering Manager, Manufacturing Manager, and, from 1994 to 1996, Operating Unit Manager.

-David D. Hess--Mr. Hess joined the Company in 1989 as General Accounting Manager.
+David A. Hess - Mr. Hess joined the Company in 1989 as General Accounting Manager.
 He was named Controller in 1990.
+He is responsible for establishing the manner in which the Company presents its financial and operational data.
 He has more than ten years experience in monitoring and controlling all phases of product and process cost and general accounting systems.
-Prior to his employment at EMCORE, he held several positions as cost accounting manager, divisional accountant and inventory control supervisor in manufacturing firms such as Emerson Quiet Kool (air conditioner manufacturers), Huls, North America (paint/solvent processors), and Brintec Corporation (screw machine manufacturers).
+Prior to his employment at EMCORE, he held several positions as cost accounting manager, divisional accountant, and inventory control supervisor in manufacturing firms such as Emerson Quiet Kool (air conditioner manufacturers), Huls, North America (paint/solvent processors), and Brintec Corporation (screw machine manufacturers).

-Thomas J. Russell, Ph.D.--Dr. Russell has been a director of the Company since May 1995 and was elected Chairman of the Board on December 6, 1996.
+Thomas J. Russell, Ph.D. - Dr. Russell has been a director of the Company since May 1995 and was elected Chairman of the Board on December 6, 1996.
 Dr. Russell founded Bio/Dynamics, Inc. in 1961 and managed the company until its acquisition by IMS International in 1973, following which he served as President of that company's Life Sciences Division.
-From 1984 until 1988, he served as Director, then as Chairman of IMS International until its acquisition by Dun & Bradstreet in 1988.
-From 1988 to 1992, he served as Chairman of Applied Biosciences, Inc. Since 1992, he has been an investor and director of several companies.
-Dr. Russell currently serves as a director of Cordiant plc, Adidas AG, and Uniroyal Technology Corporation ("UTC").
-Dr. Russell is one of three trustees of the AER 1997 Trust, which is a member of JIMP.
+From 1984, he served as Director, then as Chairman of IMS International until its acquisition by Dun & Bradstreet in 1988.
+From 1988 to 1992, he served as Chairman of Applied Biosciences, Inc. Dr. Russell also currently serves as a director of Cordiant plc, Adidas AG, and Uniroyal Technology Corporation.
+Dr. Russell is a member of and Chairman of JLMP, the Company's majority shareholder.

-Howard R. Curd--Mr. Curd has been a director of the Company since May 1995.
-Mr. Curd has been Chairman and Chief Executive Officer of UTC from September 1992 to the present.
-From 1986 to 1992, he was Chairman of Uniroyal Plastics Corp.
+Howard R. Curd - Mr. Curd has been a director of the Company since May

+1995.
+Mr. Curd is Chairman and Chief Executive Officer of Uniroyal Technology Corporation ("UTC").
 He is the founder of UTC's predecessor business, Polycast Technology Corporation.
-He also sits on the advisory board for Investment Seminars, Inc., a provider of independent investment advice.
-Mr. Curd is a member of and Vice President of JLMP, the Company's majority shareholder.
+He also sits on the advisory board for Investment Seminars, Inc., the nation's leading provider of independent investment advice.
+Mr. Curd is a member of and Vice President of JLMP, LLC, the Company's majority shareholder.
 Mr. Curd is the father of Howard F. Curd, a director of the Company.

-Howard F. Curd--Mr. Curd has been a director of the Company since May 1995.
-Since 1991, Mr. Curd has been president and chief executive officer and a director of Jesup & Lamont Group Holdings, Inc., a diversified financial holding company.
-Mr. Curd is a director of S.A.
-Telecommunications, Inc., a long distance telecommunication company, located in Richardson, Texas.
+Howard F. Curd - Mr. Curd has been a director of the Company since May 1995.
+Mr. Curd is president and chief executive officer and a director of Jesup & Lamont Group Holdings, Inc., a diversified financial holding company.
+Mr. Curd, together with Mr. Richards, is a director of S.A.
+Telecommunications, Inc., a full service long distance telecommunication company, located in Richardson, Texas.
 Mr. Curd is the son of Howard R. Curd, a director of the Company.